 It shouldn’t be surprising that agencies such as the CIA and the Department of Homeland Security would go out of their way to trumpet their prowess by opening the files on their greatest successes to writers hungry for meaty subjects.
 One recent example is The Billion-Dollar Spy by David E. Hoffman.
-Another is John Shiffman’s Operation Shakespeare.
+Another is John Shiffman’s Operation Shakespeare, which is about the capture of an Iranian arms dealer.
 I find it highly unlikely that either of these books would have been written without special dispensation from the CIA in Hoffman’s case and DHS in Shiffman’s.
 Both of them gained access to files that would have remained classified for many years.

 Operation Shakespeare relates the story of a successful, years-long investigation led by one of the more obscure Homeland Security agencies and the regional Justice Department offices in Wilmington, Delaware, and Philadelphia.
 It’s truly a remarkable tale.
 With great skill and astonishing patience, an inter-agency team of investigators and prosecutors captured and persuaded an Iranian arms dealer to confess to his work procuring American military hardware for the Iranian armed forces.

 In the process, the man’s cellphone and laptop proved to be a treasure-chest of information about Iran’s military and the many other arms dealers who were similarly getting their hands on embargoed U.S. goods.
 The dealer’s arrest also closed off one major source of the essential hardware used in building IEDs (Improvised Explosive Devices) by Iranian-backed insurgents in Iraq and Afghanistan.
 IEDs there killed at least 2,500 U.S. soldiers.

 Operation Shakespeare: The True Story of an Elite International Sting by John Shiffman (2014) 289 pages ★★★★☆